MrPekar98/Thetis-Progressive-Indexing-Benchmark/README.md

 Start progressive indexing in Thetis, as described above, and run immediately the following script to start the experiment.
 Pass a period in fractions that indicates how much data to index until we execute queries again.
 Pass also the number of queries to execute at every time point.
-Note that the resource comes with more than 2K queries for this corpus, by we suggest you use a much smaller number of queries, e.g., 10.
+Note that the resource comes with more than 2K queries for this corpus, so we suggest you use a much smaller number of queries, e.g., 10.

 ```bash
 ./ranking.sh <PERIOD> <NUM_QUERIES>
 ```

 The results are stored in `results/ranking/`.
-Note that, when using the GitTables corpus, Lucene is applied as the entity lnker.
+Note that, when using the GitTables corpus, Lucene is applied as the entity linker.
 This linker must be indexes before becoming operational.
 Therefore, start the ranking experiment when the `TableSearch/data/log.txt` mentions that the entity linking has completed.